Jen Lilley

 Jennifer Lilley (born August 4, 1984) is an American actress and singer.
 Lilley played a supporting role in the 2011 film The Artist, temporarily portrayed Maxie Jones on the ABC soap opera General Hospital from September 2011 to August 2012, and has played the character of Theresa Donovan on NBC's soap opera Days of Our Lives from July 2013 to November 2016 and again from May to July 2018.
-She has also starred in several television films from Hallmark Channel.
+She has also starred in several television films from Hallmark Channel and Great American Family Channel.

+In March 2024, Lilley was awarded the Childhelp Inspirational Award along with Ale Boggiano for their work with Christmas Is Not Cancelled.

+In 2025, Lilley and Billy Hallowell launched the podcast Into the Supernatural.

 Early life

 Lilley was born in Roanoke, Virginia to Ellen and Vincent Lilley.
 She is the second oldest of four children.
 She has two brothers, Michael and Ryan, and one sister, Katherine.
 Lilley graduated from Cave Spring High School.
 She went on to attend the University of Virginia and graduated early with magna cum laude honors.

 Career

 Acting

-In 2011, Lilley had a supporting role in director Michel Hazanavicius's silent movie The Artist.
+In 2011, Lilley had a supporting role in director Michel Hazanavicius's silent movie The Artist, which won five Academy Awards including Best Picture.
 She also appeared as Monie in the iCarly TV movie, "iParty with Victorious".